 The best times to visit Fiji are between May to October when it is dry and mild weather because November through April is Fiji’s wet season (or “typhoon season”), and the weather is characterized by hot humid, and short storms.
 That said if you book your flights between mid-October to mid-November that would most likely be the best time to visit Fiji as you’ll save the most on airfare and accommodations with low prices, fewer crowds, and weather conditions are dry, settled, and pleasantly warm.

 Is Fiji safe for a solo female traveler?

-First of all, let’s establish the understanding of traveling is brutality!
+First of all, let’s establish the understanding of solo traveling is brutality!
 It forces you to trust strangers and to lose sight of all that familiar comfort of home and friends.
 You are constantly off balance.
 Nothing is yours except the essential things – air, sleep, dreams, the sea, the sky – all things tending towards the eternal or what we imagine of it.
-If you are okay with it, you will adapt, you will survive.
+If you are okay with it, you will adapt, and you will survive.

 That being said, People in Fiji are generally friendly regardless of where you come from and the violent crime rate is quite low.
 Unless there is a drastic change in the country’s political situation, pandemic, or some natural disaster it is safe to travel to Fiji.
-Just remember to apply a general rule of thumb i.e. Don’t walk down that dark alleyway on your own, respect the culture, don’t argue about religion, dress modestly, trust your instincts, don’t be afraid but be cautious.
+Just remember to apply a general rule of thumb i.e. Don’t walk down that dark alleyway on your own, respect the culture, don’t argue about religion, dress modestly, trust your instincts, and don’t be afraid but be cautious.